TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 85/Psalms 85.11.md

 ---

-Truth springeth out of the earth; And righteousness hath looked down from heaven.
+Truth springs out of the earth.
+Righteousness has looked down from heaven.